AnyLogic

 Other Private Cloud containers will start automatically.

-The frontend component does not start due to the authentication failure
+The frontend component fails to start due to authentication failure

 This issue can be identified in the controller container logs, which you can access by executing the following command: docker logs controller.
-If the SSH authentication failure is the reason for the issue, you may start the frontend component manually:
+If the SSH authentication failure is the cause of the problem, you may start the frontend component manually:

 docker start frontend

-The other reason for this issue may be the restriction that forbids executing the scp command on the machine that serves Private Cloud.
-This, you may, too, identify in the controller container logs.
+The other reason for this issue may be the restriction that prohibits execution of the scp command on the machine serving Private Cloud.
+You can also check this in the logs of the controller container.

-If this is the issue in case, manually copy the needed files to the cache folder:
+If this is the case, manually copy the needed files to the cache folder:

 sudo cp -r /home/alcadm/alc/controller/preload/frontend /home/alcadm/alc/cache

 /home/alcadm is the default location of the Private Cloud files on the machine.
-If you are using a non-default location, modify the command to reflect this.
+If you are using a non-default location, modify the commands above to reflect that.

-If even after that frontend does not start, do the following:
+If frontend still does not start, do the following:

-1. Identify the command used for starting the frontend component, in the controller component logs, which you can open by executing the following:
+1. Identify the command used to start the frontend component in the controller component logs, which you can access by executing the following:

 docker logs controller | grep "docker run " | grep frontend